Is it possible to recover data from a fully formatted or crashed MacBook Pro hard drive?

 You can now launch Disk Drill from the Applications folder in Finder or using Spotlight (Command-Space bar).
 You may be asked to confirm your decision to open Disk Drill.
 If so, click Open.

 If the storage device from which you want to recover the deleted files is in a working condition, you will see it listed among hardware disks.
-Simply click the Recover button next to it and wait for Disk Drill to find all deleted or lost files.
+Simply click the Search for lost data button next to it and wait for Disk Drill to find all deleted or lost files.
 This process tends to be relatively fast on modern SSDs, but it can take several hours on traditional spinning hard drives, especially larger ones, so be patient and don’t interrupt it.

 Because Disk Drill is designed to make data recovery as simple as possible, you don’t need to know how what happens under the hood.
 All you need to do is click the Recover button.